karmada-io/karmada/docs/descheduler.md

 karmada-scheduler-estimator-member3-5c7d87f4b4-76gv9   1/1     Running   0          72s
 ```

-- If the cluster has not been joined, you could use `hack/deploy-agent-and-estimator.sh` to deploy both karmada-agent and karmada-scheduler-estimator.
+- If a cluster has not joined, use `hack/deploy-agent-and-estimator.sh` to deploy both karmada-agent and karmada-scheduler-estimator.
-- If the cluster has been joined already, you could use `hack/deploy-scheduler-estimator.sh` to only deploy karmada-scheduler-estimator.
+- If the clusters have joined, use `hack/deploy-scheduler-estimator.sh` to only deploy karmada-scheduler-estimator.

 ### Scheduler option '--enable-scheduler-estimator'

-After all member clusters has been joined and estimators are all ready, please specify the option `--enable-scheduler-estimator=true` to enable scheduler estimator.
+After all member clusters have joined and estimators are all ready, specify the option `--enable-scheduler-estimator=true` to enable scheduler estimator.

 ```bash
 # edit the deployment of karmada-scheduler
 $ kubectl --context karmada-host edit -n karmada-system deployments.apps karmada-scheduler
 ```

-And then add the option `--enable-scheduler-estimator=true` into the command of container `karmada-scheduler`.
+Add the option `--enable-scheduler-estimator=true` into the command of container `karmada-scheduler`.

 ### Descheduler has been installed

-Ensure that the karmada-descheduler has been installed in to karmada-host.
+Ensure that the karmada-descheduler has been installed onto karmada-host.

 ```bash
 $ kubectl --context karmada-host get pod -n karmada-system | grep karmada-descheduler